bpi/bhq_translation/conveyance.md

  Note that the type of task changes across the Stages.
  - Stage 1 and 2: Compass directions only
  - Stage 3: Compass and stops
- - Stage 4: Compass and confusable stops (sounds simlar to each other)
+ - Stage 4: Compass and confusable stops (sound similar)